ACLoong/problem-sets/README.md

 We aim to improve our interest in learning computer knowledge and create an atmosphere for learning computer science.
 We hope that we can enhance our professional capability about CS through this project.

-## Detail
+## Details

 1. We will discuss some questions about computer science every week.

-2. In order to improve efficiency, students who know relevant knowledge will  provide authoritative reference materials at first.
+2. In order to improve efficiency, students who knows relevant knowledge in related fileds will provide authoritative reference materials at first.

-3. We will spend a week to learning and understanding these materials and knowledge.
+3. We will spend a week to learn and understanding these materials and knowledge.

 4. At weekends, we will discuss and summarize the problems, and then save the results of the discussions in the form of documents.

-## Core Member
+## Core Members

 | Member |  Member |  Member |
 | :---:   |  :---:   |   :---: |